Best & Worst Chevrolet Corvette Years

 The Best Years: 2020, 2021, 2024

-The early C8 years came out swinging:
+The initial C8 years came out swinging:

 • Engine: 6.2L LT2 V8, belting out 490 hp (495 with performance exhaust)